Are you new to WordPress and want to know how secure is WordPress?

-When you think about creating a website quickly and without investing too much money, WordPress is frankly considered as the best option in the market.
-WordPress has made creating a website easy for people without any technical background and hence it’s popularity.
+When you think about creating a website quickly and without investing too much money, WordPress is frankly considered the best option in the market.
+WordPress has made creating a website easy for people without any technical background and hence its popularity.
 But for people who are aware of the technical know-how are likely to create a website that will be at a lower risk for a security breach.
 They are more capable of predicting as well as handling security threats.
 It’s because they are aware of the signs that they need to look out for.

 #2 Money Spent On Creating or Maintaining a WP Site

 WordPress was launched back in 2003.
 Since then it has become so popular that WP is the first thing likely to come to your mind when you think of creating websites or blogging (after/along with BlogSpot).
 WordPress now is a large company with offices all over the globe.
-They employee the best minds in the business and people are eager to work for them.
+They employ the best minds in the business and people are eager to work for them.
 They are being funded well by very large companies and therefore have all the resources they need to keep pushing forward.

-If you dig a little about WordPress on the internet, you’d know that the platform is very community driven.
+If you dig a little about WordPress on the internet, you’d know that the platform is very community-driven.
 Alongside the employees, there are a large number of volunteers from around the world ensuring that the quality of the platform is top-notch.

 Developers of Themes & Plugins

 Like we mentioned before, there is an endless supply of plugins and themes.
 So much so that the scenario has now become very competitive.
 The general attraction of using WordPress is that it’s free and easy to use.
-Most popular themes and plugins come free of cost and some offer option for a service upgrade by becoming a paid user.
+Most popular themes and plugins come free of cost and some offer options for a service upgrade by becoming a paid user.
 It’s natural that people tend to steer towards free plugins and themes.

-Often these free products have little to no management because a lot of times free theme/plugins are built as a side project.
+Often these free products have little to no management because a lot of times free themes/plugins are built as a side project.
 With no proper plan or funding, developers are not able to devote the time and resources warranted to maintain the plugin or theme.
 This affects the quality and leads to problems that pose security threats to your WordPress site.

 One Who Builds the Website

-Creating user-friendly websites have never been easier.
+Creating user-friendly websites has never been easier.
 Whether you are interested in blogging or starting a business, a website will propel you to success.
 Today you can build an attractive site with as little as a few hundred dollars.
 You can make use of cheap hostings like shared hosting and free plugins and themes.
 And behold!
 A perfectly manageable and accessible website.
 But how secure is WordPress and the websites on it?

 #3 Time Spent On Creating or Maintaining a WordPress Site

 It’s been over a decade since WordPress was launched.
 They have come a long way and have been successful in becoming the world’s most preferred CMS.
 WP has evolved and is constantly working to make the platform better and keep the websites built on the platform secured.
-To achieve this, they go through a planned process for updates and release of new versions.
-They also offer reviews and beta releases that can span for months.
+To achieve this, they go through a planned process for updates and the release of new versions.
+They also offer reviews and beta releases that can span months.